-The emissions results demonstrated that construction of Alternative 4 would result in ROG and NO_x emissions that would exceed the BAAQMD's CEQA thresholds, as well as the MBARD's PM10 CEQA threshold and SJVAPCD's annual CEQA thresholds for NO_x, CO, and PM10.
+The emissions results demonstrated that construction of Alternative 4 would result in ROG and NO_x emissions that would exceed the BAAQMD's CEQA thresholds, as well as SJVAPCD's annual CEQA thresholds for NO_x, CO, and PM10.
 Construction of Alternative 4 would also exceed the general conformity de minimis NO_x thresholds in the SFBAAB and SJVAB.

-Construction emissions would also exceed SJVAPCD's daily AAQA screening trigger for NO_X, CO, and PM10.
+Construction emissions would also exceed SJVAPCD's daily AAQA screening trigger for NOx, CO, and PM10.
 Localized effects from these pollutants are evaluated based on the air dispersion modeling of ambient air concentrations.
 Section 7.11 presents the modeled ambient air concentrations relative to the NAAQS and CAAQS.